Blockade runners of the American Civil War: James Dunwoody Bulloch

 In 1863 Bulloch contracted with the Laird shipyard for the construction of two ironclad rams to be used against the Union blockade.
 However, if it could be proven that the contract (or commission) for building these ships was in violation of Britain's neutrality law, the ships could be seized.
 The Union's minister to Britain, Charles F. Adams, tried to do just that; but he could only gather circumstantial evidence, as Bulloch went to great lengths to conceal his movements.
 Adams threatened the British government with reprisal: that if the rams escaped, the United States would consider it an act of war.
 After further consideration, British authorities seized the two vessels and from that point on kept a close watch on Bulloch and other such propositions made by the Confederate government, forcing C.S.A. officials to turn to the French for future commissions.
 Following that turn of events Bulloch then commissioned a shipbuilder in France to construct the Stonewall, another armored ram.

 John Newland Maffitt

 On April 11, 1862, George W. Randolph, the new Confederate Secretary of War appointed John Newland Maffitt, an officer of the Confederate Navy and a notorious privateer with a long success record, to be the acting agent in Nassau for the Confederacy.
-Nassau was one of several off shore stopover points for shipments coming into or leaving the Confederate States.
+Nassau was one of several offshore stopover points for shipments coming into or leaving the Confederate States.
 Maffitt's duties were broad.
 "You are authorized to take entire control of all vessels loaded with arms and munitions for the Confederate States."
 Maffitt's duties included selecting ports of entry and discharging and replacing officers and crews as needed.
 His only condition was that he first confer with Louis Heylinger, Confederate agent in Nassau.
 Maffitt would later be given command of the CSS Albemarle.